Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet: Abstract

 \section{Abstract}

-A singly charged $SU(2)_L$ singlet scalar ($\phi^\pm$) can only have flavour off-diagonal couplings to neutrinos and charged leptons, therefore necessarily violating lepton flavour (universality).
-In fact, it gives a (necessarily constructive) tree-level effect in $\ell\to\ell^\prime\nu\nu$ processes, while contributing to charged lepton flavour violating only at the loop-level.
-Therefore, it can provide a common explanation of lepton flavour universality violation in $\tau\to\mu\nu\nu/\tau(\mu)\to e\nu\nu$ and of the Cabibbo Angle Anomaly.
-For the best fit region we predict ${\rm Br }[\tau\to e\gamma]$ to be of the order of a few times $10^{-11}$ while ${ \rm Br}[\tau\to e\mu\mu]$ can be of the order of $10^{-9}$ for order one couplings.
-Furthermore, we derive a coupling-independent lower limit on the scalar mass of $\approx 200\,$GeV by recasting LHC slepton searches.
-In the scenario preferred by low energy precision data, the lower limit is even strengthened to $\approx300\,$GeV.
-Finally, we point out that our scenario can be tested by reinterpreting DM mono-photon searches at future $e^+e^-$ colliders.
+In recent years, evidence for lepton flavour universality violation beyond the Standard Model has been accumulated.
+In this context, a singly charged $SU(2)_L$ singlet scalar ($\phi^\pm$) is very interesting, as it can only have flavour off-diagonal couplings to neutrinos and charged leptons, therefore necessarily violating lepton flavour (universality).
+In fact, it gives a (necessarily constructive) tree level effect in $\ell\to\ell^\prime\nu\nu$ processes, while contributing to charged lepton flavour violating only at the loop level.
+Therefore, it can provide a common explanation of the hints for new physics in $\tau\to\mu\nu\nu/\tau(\mu)\to e\nu\nu$ and of the Cabibbo Angle Anomaly.
+Such an explanation predicts ${\rm Br }[\tau\to e\gamma]$ to be of the order of a few times $10^{-11}$ while ${ \rm Br}[\tau\to e\mu\mu]$ can be of the order of $10^{-9}$ for order one couplings and therefore in the reach of forthcoming experiments.
+Furthermore, we derive a {novel} coupling-independent lower limit on the scalar mass of $\approx 200\,$GeV by recasting LHC slepton searches.
+In the scenario preferred by low energy precision data, the lower limit is even strengthened to $\approx300\,$GeV, showing the complementary between LHC searches and flavour observables.
+Furthermore, we point out that this model can be tested by reinterpreting dark matter monophoton searches at future $e^+e^-$ colliders.